colorvamp/carto.on/README.md

 - [ ] Bug when angle is 0 on cubes
 - [ ] Bookmark positions to fast-travel
 - [ ] quadtree algorightm to optimize layer/cubes drawing
+- [ ] When modify sql or cartocss in a cartodb layer update ilayer
+- [x] When a layer is set to invisible, update layer list icons